longturn/freeciv21/docs/Getting/about.rst

 |

+..
+The top level description is also in README.md, freeciv21-server.rst, the 4 metainfo files, and snapcraft.yaml.
-Freeciv21 is a turn-based strategy game, in which each player becomes the leader of a civilization.
-You compete against several opponents to build cities, use them to support a military and economy, and finally to complete an empire that survives all encounters with its neighbors to emerge victorious.
-Each opponent may be either another human or controlled by the computer.
-All players begin at the dawn of history in 4,000 BCE with a handful of units.
-Depending on the ruleset selected this is typically an :unit:`Explorer` and a couple of :unit:`Settlers`.
-The race then begins to expand outward from those humble beginnings.
+Freeciv21 is a free open source turn-based empire-building 4x strategy game, in which each player becomes the leader of a civilization.
+You compete against several opponents to build cities and use them to support a military and an economy.
+Players strive to complete an empire that survives all encounters with its neighbors to emerge victorious.
+Play begins at the dawn of history in 4,000 BCE.

+Freeciv21 takes its roots in the well-known FOSS game Freeciv and extends it for more fun, with a revived focus on competitive multiplayer environments.
+Players can choose from over 500 nations and can play against the computer or other people in an active online community.

+The code is maintained by the team over at Longturn.net and is based on the QT framework.
+The game supports both hex and square tiles and is easily modified to create custom rules.

 Achieving success requires a balance between economic expansion, military strength, and technological development.
 Not only must you develop all three in concert to both expand and successfully defend your